Gonzalo Segares: Professional

 Segares began his professional career with the Chicago Fire as a 2005 SuperDraft third round selection, and quickly proved himself during his rookie campaign.
 Segares was in the Fire's starting eleven for the first three games of the 2006 campaign until an ankle injury sidelined the young defender for a month of action.
 Upon his return, Segares came back with a vengeance, starting 19 of Chicago's last 24 games.
 Segares also helped the "Men in Red" earn an MLS club-record fourth Lamar Hunt U.S. Open Cup title in 2006, playing every minute in the tournament's Final.
 He held down the left side of defense in Chicago's starting XI in 2008 and 2009, while balancing his burgeoning duties for both club and country.

 After the 2009 season, Segares left the Fire for Greek Cypriot club Apollon Limassol on a free transfer.
 In August 2010 Segares returned to the Fire.
 On December 6, 2012 Chicago Fire re-signed Segares to a multi-year deal.
 At the end of the 2014 season, the club declined his contract option.

 On February 4, 2015, Segares announced his retirement.

 International

 Earning his first call up in 2007, Segares participated in 2010 FIFA World Cup qualifying and the 2009 CONCACAF Gold Cup, where Costa Rica made it to the semifinals.

 Coaching career

 After his retirement, Segares remained on staff with Chicago Fire as an academy coach and a club ambassador.
 In January 2020, he joined the United States Soccer Federation becoming United States U15 head coach.
 On October 18, 2021, Segares was announced as the United States U17 new head coach.

+Coaching statistics

 Personal

 Segares holds a U.S. green card which qualified him as a domestic player for MLS roster purposes.